warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/main_contract.md

 }
 ```

-## 2. Create a constructor with validations
+## 2. Create a constructor

+Now create a `constructor` with validations.
+As shown in the code below, your constructor should handle the following tasks:

+- Validate all inputs (the scheduler, the registry, price conditions)
+- Set up connections with the price feed and the signing service
+- Initialize order parameters

 ```solidity title="/src/BasicOrder.sol"
 constructor(